whatmakeart/whatmakeart.github.io/content/courses/digital-1/2025-fall/01-introduction/01-02-make-new-original-content-now-in-class-exercise.md

 5. Upload to Canvas in Class Assignment
 6. Save all your work.
 Close Photoshop.
 7. Put all files in your week 1 folder on the desktop.
-8. Backup the entire Week 1 folder.
+8. Backup the entire Week 1 folder in the method of your choice.

 ## Photoshop Guides